jAniceto/calendar/README.md

 ### Purpose

-This calendar was created to ser as a widget on blogspot.
+This calendar was created to serve as a widget on blogspot.
 You can see it at work [here](http://ocantonaliturgia.blogspot.pt/2017/01/domingo-v-do-tempo-comum-ano-a.html).

-### Modifyong or removing the links
+### Modifying or removing the links

 You can remove the links on each day by changing line 69 of the scripts.js file from: